Like many things, hearing aids require regular cleaning. It only takes a few minutes each day to keep your hearing aids clean and in top shape.

 Here are the basic steps for cleaning your Oticon in-the-canal custom hearing aids yourself at home.

-If you need assistance cleaning your hearing aids or you think they may be damaged, please contact the Audika Hearing Care Help Line on 1800 340 631 or visit the Audika website to Live Chat with an Audika Agent, Monday to Friday 9 AM to 5 PM.
+If you need assistance cleaning your hearing aids or you think they may be damaged, please call us on 1800 340 631 or Live Chat with an Audika Customer Service Representative, available weekdays from 9am - 5pm (AEDST).

 How to clean your Oticon in-the-canal custom hearing aids